MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/reviewing-changes.md

 ---
-title: Authorize project changes
+title: Approve project changes
-description: Learn how to authorize project changes by using the Mixed Reality Feature Tool for HoloLens and VR development.
+description: Learn how to review and approve project changes by using the Mixed Reality Feature Tool for HoloLens and VR development.
 author: sean-kerawala
 ms.author: sekerawa
 ms.date: 05/20/2022